News

 Flicker

-Flicker had a very strong month and achieved three entries on the new Wud Records chart.
-All three came from their incredible 2002 album At Least 1000 Words.
+Flicker enjoyed a good month and achieved two of the entries on the new Wud Records chart.
+Both came from their incredible 2002 album At Least 1000 Words.

-Dropping down one position this month is Oily Road Hideaway at number six.
+Up two positions this month is Oily Road Hideaway at number six.
 This is a delightful and catchy latin jazz dance.
 Oily Road Hideaway is the only track from Flicker‘s first album with programmed drums.
-It also has twin bass guitars playing in unison, with Dave panned to the left on his Fender and George panned to the right on the Plank.
+It also has twin bass guitars playing in unison, with Dave panned to the right on his Fender and George panned to the left on the Plank.

 A very unusual instrument called a string fish appears towards the end of the tune.
 This is a home-made creation, from the workshop of Pyg frontman Martin Dearmunn.
 A string fish is a little like a pair of dulcimers or zithers, joined together at an acute angle.
 The strings are vertical and played with fingers, like a harp.
 To play a scale, the player must alternate between the left and right side, like a kalimba.